contradb/contra/terraform/README.md

 export AWS_SESSION_TOKEN=... (sometimes, depending on your account setup)
 ```

-## Decide if you want a domain
+## Decide if you want a domain name.

+If you do want a domain name, you may have to buy one or use
+one.
+Later you'll need to configure your registrar, see 'Finish DNS'
+below.

-If you don't, you'll access the program by raw ip address or aws'
+If you don't want a domain name, you'll access the program by raw ip
+address or aws' patented even-harder-than-ip-addresses-to-remember
-patented even-harder-than-ip-addresses-to-remember domain names.
+domain names.

-If you do, you'll need access to configure your registrar, see 'Finish DNS' below

 ## Install Terraform

 These instructions were written with version 0.14.3.

 ## Terraform it up